mmcclimon/branchclean/README.md

 There's a lot of room for optimization here, but it now kinda sorta works, at least enough to tell you what _can_ be deleted.

+## using it

+Ugh, Python is such a mess.
+Right now I'm "using" [flit](https://flit.pypa.io/en/stable/index.html) for packaging, which really just means that I used `flit init` to generate most of pyproject.toml.
+To install, `flit install -s` will get you a symlinked version somewhere sensible, which will Just Work for probably what you actually want.